keithgmitchell/PUMA/README.md

-# PUMA (Pipeline for Undergraduate Microbiome Analysis)
+# PUMA (Pipeline for Unifying Microbiome Analysis)

 # Version 1.1 (current)
 + The Manual provided below will provide setup instructions as well as important tutorials for